rbonazzola/LEARN_workshop/benchmarking/README.md

 ```
 where `SIF` env variable contains the path to your SIF image.

-### Singularity in interactive mode
+### Singularity in batch mode
 In batch mode, I've noticed the provided script `singbatch` doesn't work.
-By examining this script, I noticed there seems to be a misplaced argument in the `singularity exec` command ((see [this old issue](https://github.com/jade-hpc-gpu/jade-hpc-gpu.github.io/issues/82) that reports the same problem).
+By examining this script, I noticed there seems to be a misplaced argument in the `singularity exec` command (see [this old issue](https://github.com/jade-hpc-gpu/jade-hpc-gpu.github.io/issues/82) that reports the same problem).
 Namely, the image name (`$1` argument) should be placed after all the options, and immediately before the script (`$2` argument).
 To circumvent this problem, you can just copy this script in some location of yours and modify this line accordingly.
 Assuming the new `singbatch` script is placed in your current working directory, you can execute the following command to submit a batch process running Singularity to the Slurm queue: